penseipublicidade/website/docs/controls/textfield.md

 ### `keyboard_type`

 The type of keyboard to use for editing the text.
-The property value is [`KeyboardType`](/docs/reference/types/keyboardtype) enum.
+The property value is [`KeyboardType`](/docs/reference/types/keyboardtype) and defaults to `KeyboardType.TEXT`.

-The default is `TEXT`.

 ### `label`